 The amount of red meat is reduced and would be the equivalent of a burger once a week or a big juicy steak once a month.
 It also suggests two servings of fish a week and one small serving of dairy a day.

-How to Eat Meat Sustainably
+How to eat Meat Sustainably

-If we do choose to eat meat, what should we consider?
-The issue of eating meat and sustainability is complex.
-However, we cannot get away from the fact that many of us need to reduce the amount of meat we are eating and build some meat-free days into our diets. (see Eat Lancet Plate above).
-A recent study by Oxford University found that if we all cut out red meat from our diets just one day per week, the environmental benefit in terms of greenhouse gas emissions, would be the equivalent of taking 16 million cars off the road in the UK which would be a reduction of 8.4% in our greenhouse gas emissions.
+A recent study by Oxford University found if we all cut red meat from our diets just one day a week, the environmental benefit in terms of greenhouse gas emissions, would be the equivalent of taking 16 million cars off the road in the UK.

 Why Reducing Food Waste Matters

 Food waste is a huge sustainability issue.
 If food waste were a country, it would be the third-largest emitter of CO2 (carbon dioxide) in the world after the USA and China!
-Around one third of all the food produced in the world is wasted.
+Around one-third of all the food produced in the world is wasted.
 This could be enough calories to feed every undernourished person on the planet.
 When we waste food, we not only contribute to those CO2 emissions, but we are also wasting all the energy and resources that went into producing that food.

 Food waste in landfill sites emits methane gas which is a greenhouse gas 20 times more potent than CO2 or carbon dioxide.
 About 6%-8% of all human-caused greenhouse gas emissions could be reduced if we stop wasting food.

-Choose Seasonal and Local Produce & Green Eating
+Choose Seasonal and Local Produce

 Buying homegrown seasonal produce helps support both our local communities and the economy.
 Seasonal produce has a much smaller impact on the environment as it hasn't been stored or produced in artificial conditions, which use lots of energy.
 Foods that are airfreighted generally have the highest carbon footprints.
-These tend to be foods that are more delicate such as berries, asparagus and green beans.
+These tend to be foods that are more delicate such as berries, asparagus, and green beans.
 Bananas are usually shipped and actually have a low carbon footprint.

 Choose Fairtrade Products

-Buying Fairtrade products is a direct way to help the world’s poor and support sustainable farming practices.
+Buying Fairtrade products is a direct way to help the world's poor and support sustainable farming practices.
 You get a high-quality product and make a real difference in the lives of the people who grow your food.
 Fairtrade can be the difference between farmers earning enough money to feed their families or not.
-It’s about decent working conditions and fair terms of trade.
-Fairtrade products are produced using sustainable farming practices which protect the farmer and the land.
-The products are less contaminated because they limit the use of harmful agrochemicals.
-Many Fairtrade products are also organic.
-Visit the Fairtrade website for more information.
+It's about decent working conditions and fair terms of trade.

 Why Organic Farming is Sustainable